Office of Grants and Sponsored Programs

 Advocate for College policies/procedures/practices that support and sustain effective grants development and grants management

-- Senior Vice President of Advancement & Community Engagement, Chairperson
+- Senior Vice President for Advancement and Community Engagement – Chairperson

-- Associate Senior Vice President of Advancement & Community Engagement
+- Associate Senior Vice President for Advancement and Community Engagement (Advancement Services, Community Engagement, Grants, Special Events) – Resource member

 - Director of Grants and Sponsored Programs – Resource member

-- Director of Development and Executive Director of MC Foundation
+- Vice President of Development and Executive Director of MC Foundation – Resource member

 - Director of Corporate and Foundation Relations – Resource member

-- Senior Vice President for Administrative & Fiscal Services
+- Senior Vice President for Administrative and Fiscal Services

 - Senior Vice President for Academic Affairs

-- Vice President of Workforce Development and Continuing Education
+- Vice President/Provost of Workforce Development and Continuing Education

 - Vice President/Provost of the Germantown Campus